cesium/fractal-tree/src/content/_index.md

 ![](branch.png)

-your tree now has a new branch, yeah but if you really wanna make a real tree branch as you go up on it will grow smaller so how do you make it possible? simple see how you did line again well that basically doing branch function so instead of doing line just call branch with a smaller value or by other means multiply the initially given number by another smaller than 1 let use 0.7 here
+Your tree now has a new branch, yeah but if you really wanna make a real tree branch as you go up on it will grow smaller so how do you make it possible?
+Simple see how you did line again well that basically doing branch function so instead of doing line just call branch with a smaller value or by other means multiply the initially given number by another smaller than 1 let use 0.7 here

 ```javascript